sdsc/spack/README.md

   files, Spack packages, and a collection of software applications, libraries, and utilities built and installed by Spack.
 - A Spack ***package*** is a set of instructions that defines how a specific piece of software is compiled and/or installed by Spack.
-A Spack package specifies where to find and how to retrieve its software's source code, its required (and/or optional) software dependencies, its compile-time options, any patches to apply, etc. A Spack package is primarily defined by it *package.py* file.
+It specifies where to find and how to retrieve its software's source code, its required (and/or optional) software dependencies, its compile-time options, any patches to apply, etc. A Spack package is primarily defined by it *package.py* file.
 - A Spack ***spec*** is a string descriptor that specifies a particular build configuration of a Spack package.
 The full syntax of a spec may include the package name, its version, the compiler it should be